Looks like, bootstrapped businesses barely get the required attention.

-Burning Cash on Customer acquisition maniacally will lead your startup anywhere.
+Burning Cash on Customer acquisition in an unplanned way will not lead your startup anywhere.

-For a startup, Bootstrapping means starting a Business with little finances from Startup founders.
+For a business, Bootstrapping means starting a Business with limited financial investment from Startup founders.

 I call it the lab where you experiment with limited resources.